 MTLE Chemistry: Chemical Reactions - Chapter Summary

-Lessons in this chapter explore common chemical reactions, writing and balancing combustion reactions, and decomposition reactions.
-Precipitation reactions and the rate law are also discussed.
-Additionally, by the end of this chapter, you should be all set to take on any MTLE Chemistry test items about:
+The mobile-friendly lessons in this chapter explore common chemical reactions, writing and balancing combustion reactions, and decomposition reactions.
+You'll also take a look at precipitation reactions and the rate law.
+By the end of this chapter, you should be all set to take on any MTLE Chemistry test items that ask you to:

 Knowledgeable instructors thoroughly explain each topic through short, engaging video lessons.
-Self-assessment quizzes can be used to test your knowledge, and you can print them as worksheets if you ever have to study offline.
-The jump feature under the Timeline tab allows you to skip directly to main points within the video lessons.
+Self-assessment quizzes can be used to test your knowledge, and you can print them as worksheets if you wish to study offline.
+The Timeline feature allows you to skip directly to main points within the video lessons.

 1. Common Chemical Reactions and Energy Change